aidantambling/cnt-project/README.md

 This project involves building a Peer-to-Peer (P2P) file sharing application similar to BitTorrent.

+# Individual Contributions

+Aidan Tambling: peerProcesses, peer data structure, communication between threads Fredderick Blanco: Logging, peer data structure, configuration parsing Gabriel Hunter Turmail: Optimistic unchoking

+# Details About Implemented Protocols

+PeerProcess.java creates a "Peer" object which then spawns threads with event loops to interact with other deployed peer objects.
+The peer.java class is where most of the project is implemented.
+Peer.java has two objects: tcp_server and tcp_client.
+- tcp_client: interacts with peers preceding this one
+- tcp_server: interacts with peers following this one The initial peer does not deploy a client, and the final peer does not deploy a server.

+A challenge of implementing this structure is that a peer manages some connections through its tcp_client object, and others through its tcp_server.
+This makes state management (e.g. bitfield, choking/unchoking) challenging, because the peer must act cohesively across these two objects
+- The tcp_server and tcp_client each have an event loop in them, where thread connections are maintained
+- To maintain state across tcp_client and tcp_server, FileManager.java and PeerConnectionManager.java are used.
+The fields and functions in these classes allow a peer to act in cohesion across the tcp_client and tcp_server
+- In retrospect, this was a questionable implementation decision.
+The challenges of maintaining state across multiple threads like this would have been far simpler without tcp_client or tcp_server (i.e., implementing the threading and TCP communication in peer.java).
+- Also, there is a good amount of redundancy between tcp_client and tcp_server.
+- Nevertheless, the decision was made and it was decided to not revise the structure once the program depended on it too heavily.
+The program works as intended, it just could have been implemented with more foresight.

+## tcp_client functions
+requestServer() - connect this client object to a given server sendHandshake() - send the server a handshake readHandshake() - receive the server's handshake sendBitfield() - send the server the bitfield receiveBitfield() - receive the server's bitfield booleanArrayToBytes() - helper function for encoding bitfield sendInterested() - send the server an interested message sendNotInterested() - send the server a not interested message sendHaveMessage() - send the server the index of a newly-received byte readHaveMessage() - read the server's index of newly-received byte sendChokeMessage() - choke the server sendUnchokeMessage() - unchoke the server handleIncomingRequests() - respond to a server's request sendPiece() - send an individual piece of data to the server maintainConnection() - operate a TCP connection with the server (event loop) closeClient() - terminate the connection

+## tcp_client functions
+launchServer() - await connection from a client sendHandshake() - send the client a handshake readHandshake() - receive the client's handshake sendBitfield() - send the client the bitfield receiveBitfield() - receive the client's bitfield booleanArrayToBytes() - helper function for encoding bitfield sendInterested() - send the client an interested message sendNotInterested() - send the client a not interested message sendHaveMessage() - send the client the index of a newly-received byte readHaveMessage() - read the client's index of newly-received byte sendChokeMessage() - choke the client sendUnchokeMessage() - unchoke the client handleIncomingRequests() - respond to a client's request sendPiece() - send an individual piece of data to the client run() - operate a TCP connection with the client (event loop) stopServer() - terminate the connection

 # Project Goal:

 The primary objective of this project is to implement a core functionality of BitTorrent, the choking-unchoking mechanism.
 This mechanism plays a crucial role in optimizing resource allocation within the P2P network.